Conklinj09/CelestiChat/README.md

 - 🌿 Interactive celestial UI improvements

 ---
-Developed with 💫 love, 🌻 flowers, and 🌙 cosmic energy by [Your Name]
+Developed with 💫 love, 🌻 flowers, and 🌙 cosmic energy by Jeanette Conklin